ctoyan/ponieproxy/README.md

 Or you can [download a binary](https://github.com/ctoyan/ponieproxy/releases).

+## Basic Usage

-### Usage
+### With default filters
-This runs the proxy with default filters:
+Create a `urls.txt` file with regex for scoped URLs and run the proxy:

-`ponieproxy -u ./urls.txt -o ./out`
+`ponieproxy -u URLS_FILE -o OUTPUT_DIR`

-## Installation and usage if you want to write CUSTOM FILTERS
-### Install
-You just need to clone this repository.
+`Note:` The default filters adds the regex lines between parens.
+For example - `(REGEX_ON_LINE_ONE)|(REGEX_ON_LINE_TWO)`

-### Usage
+### With custom filters
-`cd` into the cloned repo and run:
+Clone this repository.
+[Write your filters](filters/README.md).
+Then `cd` into the cloned repo and run:

 ```
 go run ./cmd/main.go -o OUTPUT_DIR -u URLS_FILE
 ```

 ## Arguments
 ```
+-h string
+    	Host and port. (default ":8080")
+-u string
+    	Path to a file, which contains a list of URL regexes to filter.
+Requires an existing file. (default "./urls.txt")
+-hem
+    	Exact match for hunt params (case insensitive). (default true)
+-ho
+    	Creates a checksumed file with the .hunt extension. (default true)
 -o string
-    	Path to a folder, which will contain uniquely named files with requests and responses (default "./").
-Every request and response have the same hash, but different extensions
+    	Path to a folder, which will contain uniquely named files with requests and responses.Every request and response have the same hash, but different extensions. (default "./")
--u string
+-sw string
-    	Path to a file, which contains a list of URL regexes to intercept
+    	URL to slack webhook.
+No default
 ```

-`Note:` The default filters adds the regex lines between parens.
-For example - `(REGEX_ON_LINE_ONE)|(REGEX_ON_LINE_TWO)`

-## Default Filters
-You can check details in `customFilters/default.go` and these are the default ones currently:

-- `WriteReq()` - writes uniquely hashed and unique requests for all matching regexes in urls.txt
-- `WriteResp()` - writes uniquely hashed and unique responses for all matching regexes in urls.txt

-## Writing your own filters
-Since the ponieproxy is just a small wrapper over goproxy, a filter is a struct that combines a slice of goproxy conditions([Req](https://godoc.org/gopkg.in/elazarl/goproxy.v1#ReqCondition) and [Resp](https://godoc.org/gopkg.in/elazarl/goproxy.v1#RespCondition)) and a goproxy handler([Req](https://godoc.org/gopkg.in/elazarl/goproxy.v1#FuncReqHandler) and [Resp](https://godoc.org/gopkg.in/elazarl/goproxy.v1#FuncRespHandler)).
-Basically the conditions are applied to that handler and I've called it a filter.

-There are some default filters added by me, which live in the `customFilters/default.go` file.

-You can add or remove filters in the two arrays in the `main.go` file - `RequestFilters` and `ResponseFilters`.

-Check out the default filters and you'll see how easy it is to write your own.

 ## Upcoming features/filters

-- find [HUNT](https://github.com/bugcrowd/HUNT) params and send slack notifications (IN PROGRESS)
-- add all requests paths to a file
+- add all requests paths to a file (IN PROGRESS)
 - reflected parameters detection
 - find and replace in requests
 - write filters with YAML, instead of Go